Dumfries, Lochmaben and Lockerbie Railway: After 1923

 The line stagnated under the London, Midland and Scottish Railway after the 1921 Grouping.
 It passed to the Scottish Region of British Railways on nationalisation in 1948, and closed to regular passenger services on 19 May 1952.

 In 1957 the signalling at Dumfries was modernized when a new station box was opened controlling the whole of the area at the north end of the station.
 As part of the scheme a signalbox controlling the entrance to St Mary's goods yard, from the Lockerbie line, was abolished.

 A few special passenger trains used the line in the early 1960s, and the line was closed to all traffic on 18 April 1966.

 Traction in World War II

 David L Smith noted that there was a tremendous amount of traffic to be handled at Dumfries during World War II with locomotive power augmented accordingly.
 "For the line to Lockerbie they had sent down a L&NW push-and-pull outfit, with a Webb 2-4-2 tank.
 Besides its Lockerbie activities, the push-and-pull did at least one turn on the main line.
 I noted No. 6639 on it several times."

 Traces of the line today

 The outer wall of the company's trainshed still stands at Lockerbie railway station.
 The goods terminus was known as Dumfries St Mary's and is now St Mary's Industrial Estate.
-The line from Dumfries to Locharbriggs is now a cycle path, and the trackbed is still visible near Amisfield.
+The line from Dumfries to Locharbriggs is now a cycle path called Caledonian Cycleway (a reference to the line's owners, the Caledonian Railway), and the trackbed is still visible near Amisfield.